vrtql/websockets/README.md

 ### Cross-Compiling for Windows

 You must have the requisite MinGW compiler and tools installed on your system.
-For Debian/Devuan you would install as follows:
+For Debian/Devuan you would install these as follows:

 ```bash
 $ apt-get install mingw-w64 mingw-w64-tools mingw-w64-common \
                   g++-mingw-w64-x86-64 mingw-w64-x86-64-dev
 ```

-You will need to have OpenSSL for Windows on your system.
+You will need to have OpenSSL for Windows on your system as well.
 If you don't have it you can build as follows.
 First download the version you want to build.
 Here we will use `openssl-1.1.1u.tar.gz` as an example.
 Create the install directory you intend to put OpenSSL in.
 For example:

 ```bash
 $ mkdir ~/mingw